microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/testing/testcases.rst

 The following test cases must be passing at 100% to continue with Office for iOS integration.
 Please download the :file:'PartnerTestCasesReport.docx' Partner Test Cases document and send it to the Office for iOS integration contacts when your testing is complete.

- * See :download:`Report <PartnerTestCasesReport.docx>`
+ * See :download:`Report <PartnerTestCasesReport.docx>`.
- * See :download:'Report <PartnerTestCasesReport.docx>'
+ * See :download:'Report <PartnerTestCasesReport.docx>'.
- * See :download:'Report </docs/native/src/testing/PartnerTestCasesReport.docx>'
+ * See :download:'Report </docs/native/src/testing/PartnerTestCasesReport.docx>'.

 -------------------------------------
 Notes